NEWSLETTER

 15-year company veteran, Farid Fezoua, says General Electric (GE) is in Africa for the long haul, focusing on healthare, aviation and power across the continent and in its core markets in Nigeria and South Africa.
 He assumed the role of President and CEO of GE Africa on 1 October 2018, a role he's combining with his position as President and CEO of GE Healthcare Africa.

-General Electric (GE) Healthcare launched the Managed Equipment Services (MES) initiative in Kenya and plans are underway to launch in Uganda.
+TAR: General Electric (GE) Healthcare launched the Managed Equipment Services (MES) initiative in Kenya and plans are underway to launch in Uganda.
 What does the program entail?

-I think Kenya was a trigger because it was the first time we thought about how to manage the aspects of technology, capability building and long-term service maintenance in a way that is much more efficient than we’ve done in the past.
+FARID FEZOUA: I think Kenya was a trigger because it was the first time we thought about how to manage the aspects of technology, capability building and long-term service maintenance in a way that is much more efficient than we’ve done in the past.
 The MES provided a very simple solution which didn’t need to go into the complicated forms of public–private partnership (PPPs), similar to a Pandora’s box where anybody can pull anything from.
 So we started the MES in Kenya and faced with a problem that was very simple.
 We keep pouring a lot of money into buying equipments that after a year or two break down, lie idle and do not deliver the required service to patients.
 So [...] instead of just putting a lot of money upfront to buy technology, we came up with the MES which simply means that you combine technology with continuous training, skills and development and service and maintenance over a period of time.

 What role does GE play in the MES partnership and what has been the feedback?